-In FU mode you turn the rotary knob to set the rudder angle.
+In FU mode you turn the rotary knob to adjust the set rudder angle.
 The rudder will move to the commanded angle and then stop.

-Switch to FU mode from any mode by selecting the Follow-up option in the Mode list, or switch directly from Standy mode to FU mode by pressing the rotary knob.
+Switch to FU mode from any mode by selecting the Follow-up option in the Mode list, or switch directly from Standby mode or NFU mode to FU mode by pressing the rotary knob.